stephengold/sport-jolt/README.md

 It contains 2 subprojects:

-1. library: the Sport-Jolt graphics engine (a single JVM runtime library)
+1. library: the Sport-Jolt graphics engine (a single JVM runtime library, written in [Java])
-2. java-apps: demos and non-automated test software in Java
+2. java-apps: demos, non-automated test software, and other apps (in Java)

-Complete source code (in [Java]) is provided under
+Complete source code is provided under
 [a 3-clause BSD license][license].